psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 WHOLESALE & RETAIL WINE & BRANDY VAULTS,
 NEWPORT, Isle of Wight,
 TO be LET on Lease, or SOLD by Private Contract, and may be entered immediately.—The House respectable, and built on purpose for the Trade, which the annual returns are from £15,000 to £20,000, and may be doubled by one or two active youug men.
-The Stock consists of about 450 dozen fine Old Wine in bottles, and about pipes in wood in bond ; 250 dozen London Brown Stout ; 50 dozen Cyder ; 40 hogsheads home-brewed and Edinburgh Strong Beer; 500 quarters Oats, Beans, &c. to be taken at valuation, with the Fixtures, and a reasonable time allowed for the sale, on approved bills : if sold, £2000 may remain on mortgage.
+The Stock consists of about 450 dozen fine Old Wine in bottles, and about pipes in wood in bond; 250 dozen London Brown Stout; 50 dozen Cyder; 40 hogsheads home-brewed and Edinburgh Strong Beer; 500 quarters Oats, Beans, &c. to be taken at valuation, with the Fixtures, and a reasonable time allowed for the sale, on approved bills: if sold, £2000 may remain on mortgage.

-The Premises consist of a large Store in front for the retail trade; beer stores for 150 pipes of wine and porter ; arched cellar for bottled wine; good garden, walled round, with choice fruit trees ; out-offices, stalled stables ; a reputable Tap detached, with Gentlemen's subscription bowling-green, that lets for 50 guineas per year; granary and stores for 700 quarters of grain ; cart and chaise-house, and from one to ten Tenements, if approved.
+The Premises consist of a large Store in front for the retail trade; beer stores for 150 pipes of wine and porter; arched cellar for bottled wine; good garden, walled round, with choice fruit trees; out-offices, stalled stables; a reputable Tap detached, with Gentlemen's subscription bowling-green, that lets for 50 guineas per year; granary and stores for 700 quarters of grain; cart and chaise-house, and from one to ten Tenements, if approved.
 The whole freehold and built within ten years.

 None but principals will treated with.